A variational inference framework for inverse problems: Algorithm derivations

 where the expressions for $\bomega_3$ and $\bomega_4$ are provided in Algorithm \ref{alg:VMPalgo}.
 Similarly,

 The expressions for $\etaSUBpxbsigsqxTOx$ and $\etaSUBpxbsigsqxTOsigsqx$ outputted by Algorithm \ref{alg:VMPalgo} follow.

-\subsection{Introducing Alternative Penalizations}
+\subsection{Introducing alternative penalizations}

-One of the continuous distributions for sparse signal shrinkage of Neville \textit{et al.} (2014) can be used in lieu of the Laplace penalization.
+One of the continuous distributions for sparse signal shrinkage of \cite{neville2014mean} can be used in lieu of the Laplace penalization.
 This entails replacement of \eqref{eq:pbDensFunc} for MFVB and \eqref{eq:pbTObmessage} for VMP with one of the following:

 The adjustments in Algorithms \ref{alg:MFVBalgo} and \ref{alg:VMPalgo} that allow for inclusion of such penalizations are summarized in Table \ref{tab:bDistrib}.